gauravBrain/chatApp/README.md

 # chatApp
 This is a simple private chat app using angularjs, nodejs and socket io.
-Clone the project first and then run these commands on your root directory.
+Clone the project first and then run these commands on  root directory.

 1)npm install
 2)bower install